chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - So, uh, this is the hand-held scanner.
 - Very expensive piece of equipment.
 - So is a stealth fighter and somehow I managed to fly that.
-- Right, uh, and the g\*n, you know, kind of works like A... g\*n?
+- Right, uh, and the g\*n, you know, kind of works like a... g\*n?
 - Uh-huh.
-- And it beeps when you scan the barcodes. well, if screamed out loud, I'd be right at home.
+- And it beeps when you scan the barcodes.
+- Well, if screamed out loud, I'd be right at home.
-- N't I do want you to have any more private meetings with Sarah, hmm?
+- I don't want you to have any more private meetings with Sarah, hmm?
 - Um, is there... is there a problem?
 - No problems, only solutions.
 - Well, that... sounds very much like the Buy More customer policy that I've noticed you have some issue with.
 - A now you kn, uh... you know what I think we're gonna do about that?
-- We're gonna do some role-playing, and work on that attitude of yours how about that?
+- We're gonna do some role-playing, and work on that attitude of yours, how about that?
 - Hey, Morgan.
 - Hi, yo.
 - Ah, hey, there he is.
 There's my johnny-on-the-spot.
 - Morgan and Casey, you guys are gonna do some stuff.
 - You're gonna be a shopper, and you're gonna be the sales rep, like you are.
 - And, uh, I'm gonna talk to Big Mike and-and work on some stuff 'cause I know he's got other things in store.
 - Got it from here.
-There you go.
 ***
+- There you go.
 - So, Chuck, no private meetings with Casey today.
 - What?
 What is it up with you guys?
 - Did he tell you the same thing?